kschuler/guide/guidelines/coding-and-transcribing.md

 > ###### Missing `WAV` files
 > If any or all sound files are missing, check inside the experiment folder on the local computer.
 (In the `data` folder.)
 If you cannot find them anywhere, make a note on the `production` file.
 Use the `data-sheet` to fill in the `transcription` column.

 > ###### Missing data sheet
 > If the data sheet is missing, make a note on the `production` file.
 Use the `WAV` files to fill in the `transcription` column.

 > ###### Missing both `WAV` files and data sheet
-> If both the data sheet and the `WAV` files are missing, make a note on the `subject tracking sheet` and recommed the subject for exclusion.
+> If both the data sheet and the `WAV` files are missing, make a note on the `subject tracking sheet` and recommend the subject for exclusion.
 No further transcription or coding is necessary in this case.

 ##### How do I know what to put in `prod-det-category`?
 > Here you will put the category of the marker that the participant used.
 There are typically four options.
 For inconinput, the options are: